-Law Firm Specializing in Child Custody and Visitation Disputes Involving Move-Away and Relocation Issues in the Inland Empire of Southern California
+Law Firm Specializing in Child Custody and Visitation Disputes Involving Move-Away and Relocation Issues in California

 (a) A parent entitled to the custody of a child has a right to change the residence of the child, subject to the power of the court to restrain a removal that would prejudice the rights or welfare of the child.